Federal Brownfields ResourcesGrants

 - Petroleum Site Eligibility Determinations (for grant application packages or to utilize petroleum-only funding at specific sites for an active grant that was previously awarded for a general area but not for specific sites): If a potential applicant is requesting Petroleum-only funding for assessment or cleanup of a specific site, the state environmental agency has to determine if the site meets the eligibility criteria in the Grant Guidelines (or meets guidelines for petroleum site eligibility established in lieu of the criteria in the grant application guidelines).
 The applicant must include the Petroleum Eligibility Determination from DEEP in the application package.
 Applicants may also request petroleum-only assessment or revolving loan funds for sites that will be identified after the grant is awarded.
 The Applicant must obtain a Petroleum Eligibility Determination for each specific site from DEEP before performing any work or making loans or subgrants.

 USEPA’s TAB Program funds technical assistance to increase understanding and community involvement in brownfield cleanup and revitalization.
-The New Jersey Institute of Technology (NJIT) provides this service to grantees and potential grantees in Connecticut at no cost to the grantee.
+The University of Connecticut provides this service to grantees and potential grantees in Connecticut at no cost to the grantee.

 The Brownfields Federal Programs Guide lists programs that provide technical or financial assistance relevant to brownfields.
 Where applicable, a description of eligibility requirements, availability, uses and applications, as well as any restrictions on use or eligibility is included.
 Examples of Brownfield projects that have successfully leveraged funding from these programs are also included.